 Brock joined Watsi on January 28th, 2014.
-Seven years ago, Brock joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brock's most recent donation traveled 8,200 miles to support Elsa, an athletic young boy from Ethiopia, for corrective surgery to treat a birth condition.
+Eight years ago, Brock joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brock's most recent donation traveled 8,300 miles to support U Pyin, a 36-year-old monk from Burma, to fund heart surgery.

 Brock has funded healthcare for 115 patients in 13 countries.